jsbean/PitchSpellingTools/SpellingAlgorithm.md

 ### How to start

-When considering the most coherent pitch spelling for a pitch set, one could attempt to spell dyads wih certain interval classes first, to ensure that salient relationships are the clearest.
-In this case, the ordered is done [here](https://github.com/dn-m/PitchSpellingTools/blob/bean-comparisonstage/PitchSpellingTools/IntervalClass%2BPitchSpelling.swift).
+Dyads wih certain interval classes first are examined first, to ensure that salient relationships are the clearest.
+In this case, the ordering is done [here](https://github.com/dn-m/PitchSpellingTools/blob/bean-comparisonstage/PitchSpellingTools/IntervalClass%2BPitchSpelling.swift).

 #### Rules not yet considered